p0ised/p0ised/README.md

 - 📫 How to reach me LinkedIn:  [LinkedIn](https://www.linkedin.com/in/anthony-ramirez32/)
 - ⚡ Fun fact: ✨

-### Education:

-Master Graduate Certificate in Data Science (The University of Texas at San Antonio) Master's in Business Administration (The University of Texas at San Antonio)
 <!---
 p0ised/p0ised is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.